Repetition in learning as

 the book.
 This is obviously helpful in learning.
 This said,

-it is probably not essential to be linearly structured.
-In fact, to
+it is probably not essential for it to be linearly structured.
+In fact,

 structure a book perfectly is impossible without making it too easy.